xalkan/resume/Readme.md

 **Responsibilities**

-Searching for contract work, communicating with clients, delivering projects according to requirements, billing clients and closing contracts.
+- Searching for contract work, communicating with clients, delivering projects according to requirements, billing clients and closing contracts.
+- Develop web apps using javascript.

 **Achievements**